hfiguiere/no-flash/README.md

-A Firefox add-on to get rid of Flash video players.
+A browser add-on to replace Flash video players by their HTML5 counterpart.

+Originally developed for Firefox, now that it is a WebExtension, it works in Google Chrome as well.

 Because there are two things I hate the most on the "web":